krygergo/dgap/README.md

 ## VSCode Extension

 [A vscode extension](https://github.com/krygergo/dgap-vsc-ext) is available for this tool.
-Download the released vsix file from the repository and run the following command in a vscode termnial.
+Download the released vsix file from the linked repository and run the following command in a vscode termnial.

     code --install-extension path/to/dgap.vsix